rogerlew/conference-psam16-2022/docs/README.md

 Here I will be discussing the development of a cognitive modeling architecture for dynamic HRA using the Rancor Microworld Simulator.
 I'd like to acknowledge my co-authors Torrey Mortenson, Ron Boring, and Tom Ulrich.

 ### slide 2
-As we all know nuclear plants are complex engineering systems.
-They are among the most complex systems created by humans.
-Not only are they technically complex, but they are socio-technically complex due to the regulatory requirements, and organizational structures required to support plants.
+As we all know nuclear plants are complex engineering systems. <strike>They are among the most complex systems created by humans.
+Not only are they technically complex, but they are socio-technically complex due to the regulatory requirements, and organizational structures required to support plants.</strike>

 To manage safety their is a need to understand and estimate the contributors and propensity for human error in the control room and the implications they have on the plant.